Hong Kong leader says new year will be a challenging one

-HONG KONG (AP) — Hong Kong Chief Executive Carrie Lam said Tuesday that the city faces multiple challenges in the new year, including “violence, economic tribulation and a health scare” as anti-government protests enter their eighth month.
+HONG KONG (AP) — Hong Kong Chief Executive Carrie Lam said Tuesday that the city faces multiple challenges in the new year, including violence, economic tribulation and a health scare as anti-government protests enter their eighth month.

-“The government is determined to sail through the storm,” Lam said.
+But the government is determined to overcome these challenges, Lam said.

 Her administration’s reluctance to concretely address political demands has angered demonstrators, who have called for electoral reforms and an independent investigation into accusations of police brutality.

-Note: This story has been corrected to show that Lam’s comments in the first two paragraphs were not direct quotes.